 Originally settled by Vikings, Dublin has a fascinating history with countless medieval sites and landmarks to be explored.
 Walking the cobbled streets will take you back in time; backpacking Dublin is a truly enlightening experience.

-My Dublin travel guide will cover all of the wonders of the city, budget and costs, things to do, where to stay, itineraries, and more.
+My Dublin travel guide will cover all of the wonders of the city, costs, where to stay, itineraries, and more.
 Rest assured, there are plenty of cool and unusual things to do in Dublin and I think you’ll love it here.